unepwcmc/web-components/README.md

 TODO: I think I should be able to figure these mappings automagically from the mount line but can't make this work (yet!)
 Have now added a config for where the 'show' page url should be - this also might be able to be pulled out of routes with a bit of patience

-## How to Use the WcmcComponents Table Engine
+## How to Use the WcmcComponents CSV Importer

 ### Setting up your class